deepfakes/faceswap/README.md

 - new models

+- standalone prebuilt binary for Windows , see below

 ### **Model types**:

 - **H64 (2GB+)** - half face with 64 resolution.
 It is as original FakeApp or FaceSwap, but with DSSIM Loss func and separated mask decoder + better ConverterMasked.